abessiari/noctua_app_stack/production/README.md

 # Noctua Application Deployment

-This repository enables the deployment of the noctua editor (which includes minerva, barista, golr and noctua) locally, using self-generated GO-CAM models (in the form of .ttl files).
+This repository enables the deployment of the noctua stack to AWS.
+It includes minerva, barista, and noctua and it points to an external minerva instance.

 ## Deploy a version of the Noctua editor (including minerva, barista, noctua):
   - Important ansible files: